Bastards of Young: Critical reception

 "Bastards of Young" received positive reviews from music critics.
 AllMusic's Jason Ankeny wrote of the song, "With 'Bastards of Young,' the Replacements' Paul Westerberg finally delivered the rock & roll anthem he'd always threatened -- a rallying cry for a generation of misfits and ne'er-do-wells raised on false hopes and dim aspirations."
 Pitchfork called the song an "anthem, no doubt about it," while Michael Keefe of PopMatters lauded the song as "a bluesy rocker the Rolling Stones would've been proud to have birthed."

 The song has been ranked by many music writers as one of the best Replacements songs.
 Diffuser.fm ranked the song as the Replacements' best song, writing, "It's a defiant, and definite, statement from one of rock's greatest singer-songwriters of the past 30 years."
 Ultimate Classic Rock and PopMatters both ranked it as their fourth best song, with the latter writing, "this could retroactively be described as one of the first real Generation X anthems."
 Louder ranked it as their fourth best, proclaiming, "There is no greater fucking youth anthem than 'Bastards of Young'", while The Guardian ranked it fifth.

+Cover versions

+English singer-songwriter Jamie T recorded an acoustic arrangement (with a slower tempo) on his EP, Magnolia Melancholia (2015).